Subnet selection

 The source of documentation is here.

-Each instance type in AWS has limits on how many ENIs can be attached and how many IPs each ENI can have, those numbers are synchronized with CAST AI periodically and used by this algorithm.
+Each instance type in AWS has limits on how many ENIs can be attached and how many IPs each ENI can have.
+Cast AI periodically synchronizes those numbers, which this algorithm uses.

 Some key points: